-In this trip report, I review my flight on Thai Airways Boeing 747-400 in First Class known as Royal First from Bangkok Airport, in Thailand to Munich Airport (MUC) in Germany.
-I flew this route in February 2018.
+In this trip report, we review a flight on Thai Airways Boeing 747-400 in First Class known as Royal First from Bangkok Airport, in Thailand to Munich Airport (MUC) in Germany.
+We flew this route in February 2018.

-Originally, I was booked on a flight from Bangkok to Paris onboard one of Thai Airways’ six Airbus A380 planes, but due to a technical failure which delayed the Paris bound flight for 8 hours (from midnight till 8 am), I was offered the choice between waiting at the airport in a small bedroom (since the Thai Airways First Class lounge closes during the night) or being rebooked on a Thai Airways B747 to Munich that departed one hour later than the Paris bound flight, with a connecting flight to Paris operated by Lufthansa.
+Originally, I was booked on a flight from Bangkok to Paris onboard one of Thai Airways’ six Airbus A380 planes, but a technical failure delayed the Paris-bound flight for 8 hours (from midnight till 8:00 am).
+The choice was waiting at the airport in a small bedroom (since the Thai Airways First Class lounge closes during the night) or being rebooked on a Thai Airways B747 to Munich that departed one hour later than the Paris-bound flight, with a connecting flight to Paris operated by Lufthansa.
+We choose the latter.

 Thai Airways First Class Cabin